Meta-models for transfer learning in source localisation: Results and Discussion

-These results demonstrate a form of transfer learning since the information from the training experiments (source domains) is used to improve prediction for held-out experiments (target domains).
-However, both MTL A and B provide (effectively) the same performance increase.
+These results demonstrate transfer learning since the information from the training experiments (source tasks) is used to improve prediction for held-out experiments (target tasks).
+However, both MTL-A and B provide (effectively) the same performance increase.
 This raises the question: is the more descriptive model for $p(\boldsymbol{\theta} \mid \phi)$ worth it, given that A provides the same predictive performance?
 We argue that this depends on the purpose of the model.
 If the purpose is purely prediction, the assumptions of A will likely be sufficient (in engineering, however, prediction is rarely the only motivation).
 On the other hand, B more closely resembles our understanding and domain expertise of the experimental campaign: it provides more insights regarding variations of the AE map between each experiment.
+In future work, stronger constraints could be applied to the parameters of the model directly (rather than hyperparameters).
+This structure would allow the meta-model to simulate the response $\mathbf{y}_k$ of unobserved experiments directly, and the inter-task functions would have more influence on predictive performance.
+However, these constraints would be more restrictive and require more specific domain knowledge, which was not available for these experiments.